ramdassk/gitjavatest/readme.txt

-changed developer on the client - change 3
+Some more change on the server....change 4.